- Career Center

 At least one participant from a host institution must be a current ASTR member.

-Note: Whenever possible, application document materials should be consolidated into a single zip file before being uploaded.
+Please upload application documents in PDF or Microsoft Word (.doc, or .docx) format.
+Whenever possible, all requested materials should be consolidated into a single zip file before being uploaded.

 The award committee will base their evaluation on the degree to which the proposed exchange and outcomes fulfill the purposes of the award.
 Priority will be given to applications that involve faculty at teaching institutions, institutions currently underrepresented in ASTR’s membership, and/or institutions that do not traditionally sponsor visiting scholars or artists.

-Please direct questions to Committee Chair Stefka Mihaylova at firstname.lastname@example.org.
+Please direct questions to Committee Chair Aaron Thomas at aaroncthomas[at]gmail.com.